 Technology made it possible for games outside of the JRPG genre to deliver better stories

 Rising costs in development would mean nothing, if JRPGs still sold in the millions.
 Rising Costs in development drove the genre to portable gaming devices because other genres evolved and JRPGs stayed the same.

-In the 90s it was hard to imagine the day when a first-person shooter would feature a story rivaling that of FFVII’s and maybe even surpassing it in its delivery.
-But then Halo arrived in 2001, and suddenly we didn’t have to read little text boxes or listen to dialog in a passive way during cutscenes.
-Halo delivered a Sci-Fi tour de force, inside of a cinematic experience that put the player right in the middle of the action.
+In the 90s, it was hard to imagine the day when a first-person shooter would feature a story rivaling that of FFVII’s and maybe even surpassing it in its delivery of it.
+But then Halo: Combat Evolved arrived in 2001, and suddenly we didn’t have to read little text boxes or listen to dialog in a passive way during cutscenes.
+Halo delivered a Sci-Fi tour de force, a cinematic experience that put the player right in the middle of the action.
 It was mind-blowing.
 Technology had finally caught up with the ambitions of game developers, and little by little JRPGs began to lose some of their appeal.
-Other FPS series such as Call of Duty would follow Halo’s lead, and suddenly first-person shooters were dominating sales charts.
+Other FPS series such as Call of Duty would follow Halo’s lead, and suddenly, first-person shooters were dominating sales charts.